hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 This API allows the application to request the (D)TLS stack to initiate an extended key update using the message defined in {{ext-key-update}}.

-It takes no input values and returns success or failure.
+It takes an identifier to the public key of the recipient as input and returns success or failure.

 # Post-Quantum Considerations